Water play for toddlers is probably the most fun you can have your little ones doing out in the hot summer sun.

 What a water play table for toddlers does is that it essentially combines a large number of the aforementioned activities in one place and allows your child to swap seamlessly between them.

-I got this one for my own kids and they’ve used it to great effect, though I’ve donated it to one of my fellow mamas a year ago after my youngest grew out of it.
+I got this one by Step2 for my own kids and they’ve used it to great effect, though I’ve given it away to one of my fellow mamas a year ago after my youngest grew out of it.

 That said, it still provided both my kids with countless hours of fun and I wholeheartedly recommend getting one if it’s within your budget to do so.